mkulaczkowski/clusterone-tutorials/xgboost/README.md

 <img src="../co_logo.png" alt="Clusterone" width="200">
 </p>

-This tutorial teaches you how to use distributed [XGBoost](https://xgboost.readthedocs.io).
+This tutorial presents an example to learn how to use distributed [XGBoost](https://xgboost.readthedocs.io).

 This repository contains the code and data files required to run the tutorial model.
 For the tutorial itself, please [see here](https://clusterone.com/tutorial/openmpi).